 Incense Safety Instruction

-It's worth noting that Team Naathi cannot be held responsible for any consequences arising from the use and/or misuse of incense.
+It's worth noting that Team Naathi cannot be held responsible for any negative consequences that arise from the use or misuse of incense.
 It's the responsibility of the user to exercise caution and use incense in a safe manner.

-And lastly, burn times can also be affected by the type of burner you use.
-If your burner encloses the incense in any way it can restrict air flow, making your incense burn slower.
-In some cases the burner may restrict air flow so much that the incense won't burn properly and will self-extinguish.
-This is most often seen with cone burners, especially ones shaped like dragon heads or castles etc.
+The type of burner used can also affect burn times.
+If a burner encloses the incense in any way, it can restrict air flow and cause the incense to burn slower.
+In some cases, the burner may restrict air flow so much that the incense won't burn properly and will self-extinguish.
+This is particularly true of cone burners, especially those shaped like dragon heads or castles.